Learn the Time to Learn: Replay Scheduling in Continual Learning: Conclusions

-\begin{ack} This research was funded by the Promobilia Foundation and the Swedish e-Science Research Centre.
-We would like to thank Christian Pek, Sofia Broomé, Ruibo Tu, and Truls Nyberg (in alphabetical order) for feedback on the manuscript.
+This research was funded by the Promobilia Foundation (grant nr F-16500) while the first author was at KTH, and it was finished while being funded by the Finnish Center for Artificial Intelligence (FCAI).
+We would like to thank (in alphabetical order) Arno Solin, Christian Pek, Sofia Broomé, Ruibo Tu, and Truls Nyberg for feedback on the manuscript.
 We also thank Sam Devlin for early discussions on the reinforcement learning part of the paper.
-Finally, we would like to thank the GPU cluster admins at RPL (KTH) of Joonatan Mänttäri, Federico Baldassarre, Matteo Gamba, and Yonk Shi.
+Finally, we thank the anonymous reviewers for their helpful suggestions and feedback.